-In this course you will develop manual dexterity and control skills in a specialist practical craft.
+In this course, you will develop manual dexterity and control skills in a specialist practical craft.
 You will learn about the correct use of a range of tools, equipment and materials.
-And, you will learn how to work effectively alongside others in a workshop environment.
+You will also learn how to work effectively alongside others in a workshop environment.

-In all three units you will develop an appreciation of safe working practices in a workshop setting.
-And, you will look at environmental issues and good practice in recycling in a woodworking context.
+In all three units, you will develop an appreciation of safe working practices in a workshop setting.
+You will also look at environmental issues and good practice in recycling in a woodworking context.

-The course has three compulsory units, plus an added value unit that assesses your practical skills.
+The course has three compulsory units and an added value unit that assesses your practical skills.